 3. Crank up your credit score

 You might land a mortgage on more affordable terms if you have a great credit score.
-If you don’t know your score, you can sign up for a free account from Credit Sesame and get suggestions on how to improve your score.
+If you don’t know yours, it's easy enough to check your credit score for free.

 A personal loan from a provider such as Credible can match you with potential loan offers that cant consolidate debt into a single monthly payment.
 Refinancing debt at a lower interest rate can save thousands of dollars over time — which is more money that can go toward your dream home.

 If an offer on a house doesn’t go through on the first try, the house-hunting process can put you in the mindset of cutting back on spending and paying down debt, which can only be good things.